mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/svn.md

 # svn
-> Subversion command line client tool.
+> Subversion command-line client tool.
 > More information: <https://subversion.apache.org>.

 - Check out a working copy from a repository